Craftix-AI-Inc/ResuMaster-Job-Board/README.md

 > - ✨ New Apply Options! - gray button is standard posting, blue is Simplify's one-click application.
 ---
 <div align="center">
-	<h3>😮‍💨 Tired of checking every day for new Jobs? 😩</h3>
+	<h3>😮‍💨 Tired of Struggling with Low Interview and Offer Rates? 😩</h3>
 	<p>
-			Check out ⬇️ <strong>SWE List</strong> ⬇️ that sends you email updates for this repo
+			✨ Check out ⬇️ This App ⬇️ and Boost Your Interview Rate by 300% ✨
 			<br>
 			<div>
 			<a href="https://resumaster.ai/?utm_source=GHList&utm_medium=banner">